UMNCodeWork/UMNCodeWork.github.io/_posts/events/upcoming/2015-04-18-codework-unconference.markdown

 * Get feedback on a current project
 * Gather new perspectives on computer code and its impact on our day-to-day lives

-Want more information?
-Sign up for our [Google Group](https://groups.google.com/forum/#!forum/umn-code-work) and we'll send you updates and RSVP information as it becomes available!
+Interested in participating?
+Sign up here, and spread the word: [https://www.eventbrite.com/e/codework-unconference-tickets-16049357059](https://www.eventbrite.com/e/codework-unconference-tickets-16049357059)